d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 :label:`subsec_vit-encoder`

-The MLP of the vision Transformer encoder is slightly different from the position-wise FFN of the original Transformer encoder (see :numref:`subsec_positionwise-ffn`).
+The MLP of the vision Transformer encoder is slightly different from the positionwise FFN of the original Transformer encoder (see :numref:`subsec_positionwise-ffn`).
 First, here the activation function uses the Gaussian error linear unit (GELU), which can be considered as a smoother version of the ReLU :cite:`Hendrycks.Gimpel.2016`.